ospalh/anki-addons/pages/Furikanji.md

 slightly changes the way kanji and readings are parsed.

 <blockquote class=nb>
-This addon is for use with the desktop client only.
+This add-on is for use with the desktop client only.
 Using features of this add-on with mobile clients or AnkiWeb may result in suboptimal layout.
 </blockquote>